bndxn/raspberry-pi-notes/static/posts/Tech choices in making this site - blog data types,20230716.md

 ### Storing online
 - How to store these online?
 Want to be able to query data source without loading everything, and also in the future want to be able to search by tag.
 One option is storing metadata in the file names.
 - GPT4 suggests articles stored in S3, and metadata stored in DDB.
-A bit more convoluted but think I will do as I want to be able to search by tags and rearrange articles in future. ß
+A bit more convoluted but think I will do as I want to be able to search by tags and rearrange articles in future.